-The feeling of deference to authority is deeply rooted in us.
+The feeling of deference to authority is deeply rooted in me.

 This is why characters in advertisements often wear white coats to extol the benefits of their wares.

-Behind, there is the fear that we will not be loved if we do not obey.
+Behind, there is the fear that I will not be loved if I do not obey.

 The rule of reciprocity

-If someone offers us something, we unconsciously give in to a feeling of obligation and tend to buy.
+If someone offers me something, I unconsciously give in to a feeling of obligation and tend to buy.

 - Free samples = gifts.

 - Coupons = rewards.

 Behind, there is the fear of not loving.

 I am an easy target for professional persuaders.